 This article will be a sensitive subject and a sore spot for many readers.
 This piece is designed to provide “food for thought” for a difficult question that will arise for every family during their preparations.
 I state emphatically that it will arise.
 So many times in our studies and preparations we approach things from a “dry” pragmatic approach that accounts for everything in the manner of an accountant.
 We figure out the dollar amounts of our canning supplies, figure out the logistical needs for the family, etc., and come up with totals on a sheet.

 One thing not accounted for and factored into these calculations is human behavior and the effects that it has on the family and the family’s resources.

 You are allowed to cut your losses on this one.
 Look to history.
 Lot’s wife wanted to persist in what she wanted and was turned into a pillar of salt.
-The rest of the family moved on; without looking back.
-Brining us to the way to deal with such a thing:
+The rest of the family moved on without looking back.
+Bringing us to the way to deal with such a thing:

-The saying that “blood is thicker than water” is true; and many times teams of more than one family will be ruined because one or more of the family members…incorrigibles; if you will… are factored into the teams when everyone knows full well they cannot be depended upon.
+The saying that “blood is thicker than water” is true, and many times teams of more than one family will be ruined because one or more of the family members… incorrigible if you will… are factored into the teams when everyone knows full well they cannot be depended upon.
 This is a serious issue that will take a lot of time to discuss among the family members prior to a final decision.
-I strongly believe this should take place; and then there should be a discussion with “Cousin It” as a group… prior to a collapse event.
-Afford the opportunity for a “turnaround;” but give it the time to observe the actual actions of that family member.
+I strongly believe this should take place, and then there should be a discussion with “Cousin It” as a group… prior to a collapse event.
+Afford the opportunity for a “turnaround” but give it the time to observe the actual actions of that family member.

 Originally posted 2019-06-19 00:28:21.